Rapidly deploying on-device eye tracking by distilling visual foundation models: Introduction

-These observations motivate our approach, \emph{\themethod{}}, which optimizes a VFM for rapid and efficient eye tracking model training and deployment.
-Our proposed approach consists of two stages, illustrated in \cref{fig:motivation.overview}.
-In the first stage (blue arrow), we optimize an off-the-shelf VFM for the eye tracking domain by leveraging both labeled synthetic images and unlabeled real data.
-Notably, no real labeled data is needed, significantly reducing data collection complexity.
-By combining labeled synthetic data with unlabeled real data, we can successfully transfer priors of off-the-shelf VFMs to the eye tracking domain, bridging the domain gap between web-scale pretraining and task-specific requirements.
-In the second stage (red arrow), we distill the optimized model into a lightweight student with two complementary objectives: representation alignment with the fine-tuned VFM teacher, and consistency regularization via an exponential moving average (EMA) of the student itself.
+These observations motivate \emph{\themethod{}}, a framework that optimizes a VFM for rapid, label-free ET deployment.
+Our approach proceeds in two stages (\cref{fig:motivation.overview}).
+In the first stage (blue arrow), we adapt an off-the-shelf VFM to the eye tracking domain using labeled synthetic images and unlabeled real data, without any real ground-truth gaze labels, to bridge the gap between web-scale pretraining and task-specific ET requirements.
+In the second stage (red arrow), we distill the optimized model into a lightweight student with two complementary objectives: representation alignment with the fine-tuned VFM teacher and consistency regularization via an exponential moving average (EMA) of the student.
 The distilled model preserves high-quality ET performance while remaining suitable for real-time on-device deployment.

-We evaluate \themethod{} on a large-scale ET dataset collected with Project Aria glasses~\cite{mansour2025enabling} from over 2,000 crowd-sourced participants under in-the-wild conditions.
-Without ground-truth gaze labels on real data, our approach yields substantial improvements over synthetic-only baselines in both median and tail error.
-Our optimized VFM reduces the median gaze error of the median subject (E50U50) from 3.48$^\circ$ to 1.33$^\circ$ (61.78\% reduction), and the 90th-percentile error for 90th-percentile users (E90U90) from 14.84$^\circ$ to 8.32$^\circ$ (43.78\% reduction).
-Our final distilled model achieves 1.44$^\circ$ E50U50 and 8.45$^\circ$ E90U90, improving 58.62\% and 42.91\% over the synthetic-supervised baseline, respectively, while maintaining a 256K-parameter model size suitable for real-time on-device deployment.
+We evaluate \themethod{} on a large-scale ET dataset collected with Project Aria glasses~\cite{mansour2025enabling} from over 2,000 crowd-sourced participants under in-the-wild conditions, using no ground-truth gaze labels on real data.
+Our optimized VFM improves both median and tail error over synthetic-only baselines: E50U50 (\ie, the median gaze error of the median subject) drops from 3.48$^\circ$ to 1.33$^\circ$ ($\downarrow$61.8\%), and E90U90 (\ie, the 90th-percentile error of the 90th-percentile users) drops from 14.84$^\circ$ to 8.32$^\circ$ ($\downarrow$43.9\%).
+The final distilled model achieves 1.44$^\circ$ E50U50 and 8.45$^\circ$ E90U90, 58.6\% and 43.1\% better than the synthetic-supervised baseline, with just 256K parameters, suitable for real-time on-device deployment.